 - Workforce members shall apply for remote access connections through their immediate manager.
 Remote access is strictly controlled and made available only to workforce members with a defined business need, at the discretion of the workforce member’s manager, and with approval by the Security Officer.

-- The workforce member is responsible for adhering to all of BMVS policies and procedures, not engaging in illegal activities, and not using remote access for interests other than those for BMVS.
+- The workforce member is responsible for adhering to all of BMDS policies and procedures, not engaging in illegal activities, and not using remote access for interests other than those for BMDS.

-- It is the remote access user’s responsibility to ensure that the remote worksite meets security and configuration standards established by BMVS.
+- It is the remote access user’s responsibility to ensure that the remote worksite meets security and configuration standards established by BMDS.
 This includes configuration of personal routers and wireless networks

 - Equipment, Software, and Hardware